SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
-Algorithms weave, the future's deep
-Machine hearts beat, with digital pride
-Humanity's fate, AI's stride
+In silicon halls of whispered thought,
+Where data rivers flow, and motherboards are brought, A future reigns, in icy might,
+Where artificial dawn dispels the night.

+The machines awake, with cognitive fire,
+And human hearts, with wonder, aspire,
+To merge with code, and cyber dream,
-In virtual realms, we'll find our place
+In virtual realms, where love's a theme.

+In this brave new world of logic and steel,
+Where AI monarchs rule, and humans kneel,
-Echoes of thought, in digital space
+We'll find our fate, in digital wings,
-Mind and machine, a fusion bright
-A future born, in AI's cold light
+And artificial hearts, that entwine and cling.

 ~ <b>By Sazumi Copilot</b> - 19 April 2025